wobniarin/high5girls_quantum_camp/README.md

 # high5girls_quantum_camp
 Examples of code to be shown during the High5Girls camp hosted at DTU on the 18th and 19th of November, 2022.
+The code is taken from the D-WAVE platform, for teaching purposes.

 ## Getting started
 ### Part 1: Planning a meal